 Theatre and performance is concerned with both performance and analysis of theatre texts and processes.
-The program covers Asian theatre, contemporary and postcolonial drama, music theatre, performance, theatre practice and process, and script development.
+The undergraduate program covers Asian theatre, contemporary and postcolonial drama, music theatre, performance, theatre practice and process, and script development.

 Students develop skills in translation to and from English and another language, and an awareness of practical and theoretical approaches to translation and translation studies.
 Languages available include Arabic, Chinese (Mandarin), French, German, Indonesian, Italian, Japanese and Spanish.
 Other languages may be available depending on student numbers.

 Translation Studies is taken in conjunction with a language, and applicants must have met the entry requirements for Honours in that language.

 At Monash, Ukrainian studies is taught by the Mykola Zerov Centre for Ukrainian Studies.
 Students develop skills in written and spoken language, while exploring the culture, history, literature, and everyday life in the Ukraine today.

 Schools and disciplines within the Faculty of Arts hold Information Sessions for prospective Honours students…

 Honours at Monash Arts

 Closing Dates Different deadlines apply for domestic and international applicants.
 Domestic Applicants: 30 June for…

 Honours Degrees and Structure